Irish Broadcaster RTÉ Apologises for Poor Climate Coverage

 Unusually, RTÉ allows commercial sponsors for some of its current affairs programmes, with car manufacturer Opel Ireland sponsoring the Claire Byrne Show, a mid-morning current affairs slot.

-RTÉ’s weekly radio programme “Countrywide” is controversially sponsored by the Irish Farmers Journal, the publishing wing of Ireland’s main agricultural pressure group, the Irish Farmers’ Association, which has consistently lobbied against climate legislation.
+RTÉ’s weekly radio programme “Countrywide” is controversially sponsored by the Irish Farmers Journal, the publication of Ireland’s main agricultural pressure group, the Irish Farmers’ Association, which has consistently lobbied against climate legislation.
 The show’s presenter is also a columnist with the journal.

 In response to questions from DeSmog, RTÉ said it “does not measure the percentage or programming allocated to topics, such as climate change, nor, for commercial reasons, does RTÉ publish details of advertising according to specific categories, such as the motor industry.”
 It argued that doing so “could put RTÉ at a competitive disadvantage in the marketplace.”